 CAUTION indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
 (00139a)

-NOTICE indicates a potentially hazardous situation which, if not avoided, may result in property damage.
-(00140b)
+CAUTION used without the safety alert symbol indicates a potentially hazardous situation which, if not avoided, may result in property damage.
+(00140a)